mclarke/php-oauth-client/README.md

 obtain a new access token.

 ## Requesting Tokens
-In order to request tokens you can use two methods: `getAccessToken()` and `getAuthorizeUri()`.
+In order to request tokens you need to use two methods: `Api::getAccessToken()` and  `Api::getAuthorizeUri()`.
 The first one is used to see if there is already a token available, the second to obtain an URL to which you have to redirect the browser from your application.
-The example below will show you how to use this.
+The example below will show you how to use these methods.

 Before you can call these methods you need to create a `Context` object to specify for which user you are requesting this access token and what the scope